 After receiving feedback from users, it became apparent a more interactive system was required, and we could help drivers to better manage their drowsiness if we were able to show them their Johns Drowsiness Score (JDS™) in real-time.
 The result was the JDS™ Indicator, released in February 2010, which used a basic, segmented LCD display to show the user system status information and their drowsiness score.
 This was a world-first.
 Operators in the field could now measure and monitor their drowsiness level in real-time.
 Thousands of hours of data from our systems in the field has shown this simple act of showing the driver their JDS™ score (a form of biofeedback) reduces drowsiness levels and thereby reduces the risk of drowsy driving incidents.
 This feedback is a core feature of our systems today.

 Around the same time, we realised there was interesting and valuable data being recorded by these systems in the field, but we had no way of making use of that data, as it was simply being recorded and stored on the unit.
 We added wireless communications to the units in the field by connecting the processor to an external 3G modem.
-Although it seems antiquated in today’s world of devices with multiple on-board communication interfaces (3G, Wi-Fi, Bluetooth, etc.), it allowed Optalert to retrieve that data and enabled customers to see the periods of greatest risk for their workforce.
+Although it seems antiquated in today’s world of devices with multiple on-board communication interfaces (3G, Wi-Fi, wireless, etc.), it allowed Optalert to retrieve that data and enabled customers to see the periods of greatest risk for their workforce.

 Out in the field, our systems were really being put to the test in mining haul trucks in various remote locations.
 Fine red dust permeated every part of the system, and badly corrugated roads shook loose connections and wiring, leading to a realization of the need for a ruggedised unit.
 Consequently, the V7 was released in May 2012, with all system components encased in a ruggedized housing to protect them from the harsh operating environments in which our customers’ vehicles operated.